Learned Collusion: Introduction

-This paper takes a middle ground.
-It starts from the algorithmic perspective, using the same $Q$-values as those used by the Q-learning automaton.
-But rather than assuming that the agent selects the action with highest $Q$-value, it incorporates a strategic dimension taking the form of a (one-dimensional) \textit{systematic bias} that favors some alternatives over others.
-We call this $Qb-$\textit{learning}, where $b$ could stand for ``biased" or ``based".
+Specifically, our automata use the same $Q$-values as those used by the Q-learning automaton.
+But rather than assuming that the agent's decision rule consists in selecting the action with the currently highest $Q$-value, we allow for a strategic dimension taking the form of a (one-dimensional) systematic bias that favors some alternatives over others.
+We call this $Qb-$\textit{learning} , where $b$ could stand for \textquotedblleft biased" or \textquotedblleft based".
 Each bias chosen by player $i$ defines a personal automaton.
-Assuming that each player sets her own bias non-cooperatively, we look for an \textit{equilibrium bias profile} and call it a $Qb-$\textit{equilibrium}.
+Each bias profile induces a long-run payoff for each player.
+Assuming that each player sets her own bias non-cooperatively, we obtain a game over biases.
+We are interested in equilibrium bias profiles, refer to them as $Qb-$ \textit{equilibria} and examine their evolutionary stability.\footnote{Following \citet{compte23}, we do that by computing the limit quantal response equilibria (limit QRE), obtained by finding the highest precision for which the logit-response dynamics remains stable: starting from low precision, and gradually increasing it, the procedure allows us to make a single equilibrium prediction.} One lesson we draw is that, compared to \citet{banchio22a}, this option to bias the decision rule strongly broadens the scope for cooperation or collusion: in the equilibria selected, each player adopts a bias that induces persistent cooperation independently of initial conditions.
+Furthermore, this finding extends to cases where players' rewards are stochastic and independent (conditional on the action profile played) as is the case in the literature on repeated games with imperfect private monitoring.
+Another lesson is that these collusive biases are easily learned individually, and not requiring any tacit agreement: there are strong evolutionary pressures towards them.